-Comparing Greenplum Database Text Search with Tanzu Greenplum Text
+Comparing Greenplum Database Text Search with Pivotal GPText

 Greenplum Database text search is PostgreSQL text search ported to the Greenplum Database MPP platform.
-VMware also offers Tanzu Greenplum Text, which integrates Greenplum Database with the Apache Solr text search platform.
+Pivotal also offers Pivotal GPText, which integrates Greenplum Database with the Apache Solr text search platform.
 GPText installs an Apache Solr cluster alongside your Greenplum Database cluster and provides Greenplum Database functions you can use to create Solr indexes, query them, and receive results in the database session.